PaxTux/TSP-Solvers/README.md

 This parameter is optional.
 If not defined (let's say salesman doesn't care where to finish the journey), solver will pick one to ensure good route efficiency.

 * **allowFlipping** defines if salesman is allowed to travel through tunnels in the opposite direction.
 Setting this to True usually results in much shorter route.

+Note that in examples below tunnels are drawn as (blue) straight lines, in reality tunnels can be much more complex.
+The function doesn't care how a tunnel looks like, it just cares about entry point and exit point.